joeriddles/py-marktest/README.md

 ### Local development

 Bootstrap your local environment.
-This will create a new virtual environment in the `./.venv` and install the dev dependencies from `pyproject.toml`.
+This will create a new virtual environment in `./.venv` and install the dev dependencies from `pyproject.toml`.
 ```shell
 make setup
 ```